eduardNeagoe/aggregation-api-reactive/README.md

 DISCLAIMER: There are nowhere enough tests for this app.
 Because my main concern was load testing, I only provided a few integration tests and 0 unit tests.

 All the tests I provided in this app are integration tests - they require you to start the Backend Service API and Redis before running them.

+NOTE: A good addition would be to use test containers for the integration tests to remove the need of starting other services manually.

 To do that, you can use the [runBackendServicesOnly.sh](runBackendServicesAndRedis.sh) script.